ibm-cloud-docs/appid/getting-started.md

 2. Click on the language of your choice to download the sample.
   Don't see the language you're looking for?
 Don't worry!
 You can take advantage of {{site.data.keyword.appid_short_notm}} through the APIs.
   {: tip}
-3. Be sure that you have the pre-requisites installed or completed.
+3. Be sure that you have the prerequisites installed or completed.
 4. Follow the **Build & Run** steps to set up your sample with {{site.data.keyword.appid_short_notm}}.
 5. Click **Review Activity** to see any authentication events that occurred.
 Any type of sign in creates an event that is visible on this page.
 6. Customize the sign in widget.